 School’s About to Start: How to Help Your Child Transition to a New Class or to School

-At Virginia Chance School, we are all preparing for and feeling excited about our first day of school on Tuesday, August 18th or Wednesday, the 19th (for three day students)!
-I hope you are too.
+At Virginia Chance School, we are all preparing for and feeling excited about our first day of school in mid-August and I hope you are too.
 I know for children new beginnings (a new school, new classroom, new grade level, new friends, new teachers are all beginnings) can be both exciting and scary.
 You are instrumental in helping your child start the year with a positive attitude and eager anticipation and helping them feel comfortable and at ease.
 Please know that being anxious in a new situation or transition is a normal feeling.
 Even returning students can feel anxious because they will be in a new class, have new classmates and teachers.
 Parents can feel anxious too.
 Your Opening Conference with your child’s teachers will help you by providing a time for you to share with the teachers, get your questions answered and learn about the ways your child will learn and grow this year.
 You can help your child—Think CONNECT:

 - Connect with a friend.

 Find a friend from your child’s class and get them together.
 Meet in a park and play?
 Have a playdate?
 Talk on the phone?
 Connecting before school starts helps them know their friend will be looking for them on that first day!